-Alignment with Co rporate Priorities / Enablers Council enabler Deliverable Education Services key activity / process Indicator(s) 2019/20 Performance 2020/21 Target 1.
+Alignment with Corporate Priorities / Enablers Council priority / enabler Deliverable Education Services key activities / processes Indicator(s) 2020/21 Performance 2021/22 Target 1.
 Improving attainment and positive destinations (P1.1) Improving the quality of learning, teaching and assessment to ensure all learners experience motivating, engaging, well-planned and differentiated learning opportunities that maximise attainment and achievement.
 Head Teachers, supported by leadership teams, align all school and cluster improvement activities with national and local priorities.
-Through an Improvement Methodology model with senior and middle school leaders, drive improvements in learning, teaching and assessment across all schools.
-Analyse all schools' self-evaluations against national QIs and relevant evidence from VSE programme to assess how well school SOA1302_14 Percentage of primary, secondary, special schools and pre-school establishments receiving positive inspection reports 100% 100% improvements are impacting on raising attainment.
-Continue networking for sharing practice within West Lothian and across the Regional Improvement Collaborative, focused on improving the quality of learning and teaching.
-Through forensic analysis of performance information at local, regional and national level, provide a targeted approach to identified Primary Benchmarking Groups to improve learning, teaching and assessment, as part of the Moving Forward in Learning priority.
-Engage all senior primary school leaders in reviewing, evaluating and improving their curriculum through good practice conferences and engagement in authority VSE programme.
-P:EDQIT027 Percentage of primary, secondary, special schools and pre-school establishments receiving an HMI inspection evaluation of 'good' or better for Raising Attainment 83% 90%
+Through an Improvement Methodology model, senior and middle school leaders drive improvements in learning, teaching and assessment across all schools.
+SOA1302_14 Percentage of primary, secondary, special schools and pre-school establishments receiving positive inspection reports 100% 100% Analyse all schools' self-evaluations against national QIs using relevant evidence from revised VSE approaches and one to one support and challenge engagement to assess how well school improvements are impacting on raising attainment.
+Partnership approach with education Scotland to deliver specific improvement agendas for targeted schools, new senior leaders and ELCASMs.
+Continue to develop networking opportunities within West Lothian and across the Regional Improvement Collaborative, focused on improving the quality of learning and teaching.
+Through forensic analysis of performance information at local, regional and national level, provide a targeted approach to each individual school to improve learning, EDQIT027 Percentage of primary, secondary, special schools and pre-school establishments receiving an HMI inspection evaluation of 'good' or better for Raising Attainment 83% 90%